status-im/specs/status-payloads-spec.md

 In this document we describe the payload format and some special considerations.

-The payload must be flexible enough to support messaging but also cases described in [Status Whitepaper](https://status.im/whitepaper.pdf) as well as various clients created using vastly different technologies.

-## Wrapper
+## Payload wrapper

-Payloads are wrapped in a [protobuf record](https://developers.google.com/protocol-buffers/)
+All payloads are wrapped in a [protobuf record](https://developers.google.com/protocol-buffers/)
 record:

 ```protobuf